 Quality Assurance and Testing

 My technical project management experience started with digital marketing in higher education.
 Over time, and after working for a medical school, a technical (telehealth) project opportunity popped up during COVID-19, and I jumped for it.
-Since then, I have worked on other telehealth expansion projects, opening multiple doors to expand my technical project knowledge.
+Since then, I have worked on other telehealth expansion projects and participated in panel discussions (see #6 on the list), opening multiple doors to expand my technical project knowledge.
 Quality assurance was paramount for that digital initiative during my most recent telehealth contract.
 Not only did I have to ensure a seamless user experience and error-free functionality, but we also had to ensure HIPAA and ADA compliance, training programs, process improvement, alignment with healthcare best practices, and more.

 To do that, I had to construct a robust quality assurance plan encompassing testing, validation, and training activities.
 We had a couple of test rounds that involved both end-users and stakeholders (for user acceptance testing) to test the digital solution’s functionality, usability, performance, and security.
 We also had to validate the solution against a host of grant requirements.